laganzonj/CSST106-CS4B/4B-LAGANZON-EXER4/documentation.md

 ## Exercise 3: SSD (Single Shot MultiBox Detector) with TensorFlow

 ### Purpose
-SSD detects objects in images, like YOLO, but uses TensorFlow to process images.
+SSD (Single Shot MultiBox Detector) is another deep learning method that detects objects in images.
+It’s effective for real-time applications and uses TensorFlow, making it more flexible for various hardware configurations.

 ### Code
 ```python